Fraise/go-there/README.md

 ```

 If multiple authentication methods are used at the same time, the validation order is : auth token, API key,
 basic auth.
-Only the first found will be parsed.
+Only the first one found will be parsed.

 ### Generate credentials